Cecilia-xu/Leetcode/LeetCodeExplore/Binary Search.md

 - Termination: left > right(!)
 - Searching Left: right = mid - 1
 - Searching Right: left = mid + 1
+### My conclusion
+This template can be used into some questions in which you have to find a single index in the array.
+Also, you can compare any 2 numbers in the array.
 # Template 2
 ``` Java
 int binarySearch(int[] nums, int target){